- While it may be impossible to avoid the press, any business must come up with ways to handle negative press.

 Sometimes negative press is unavoidable, no matter how many precautions you take.
 When this happens, it's important to respond in a timely, effective and positive manner.
-How you react and handle negative press can have a lasting (negative or positive) effect on your business, whether that's negative or positive.
+How you react to and handle negative press can have a lasting effect on your business, whether that's negative or positive.

 1. Take a deep breath.

-Before you do anything, take a deep breath.
+Before you do anything, take a minute to breathe.
 You're passionate about your business, and when bad press hits, you're probably angry or emotional.
 However, nothing good comes out of rash decisions.

 "Oftentimes, especially as the owner of a small business, we are emotionally tied and very passionate about our business and feel an immediate need to defend ourselves," said Brian Lowe, CEO and founder of BML Public Relations.
 "Take a step back so you can start to think clearly and rationally about a proper reaction."

-2. Reach out to your PR representative and get staff on same page.
+2. Reach out to your PR representative and get your staff on same page.

 Reach out to your PR representative or firm before you respond to any press or make a comment.
 They are trained to handle these sensitive situations with ease.